 As a kid I always loved being assigned a book to read in school that had a movie.
 I knew that meant we’d spend at least a day or two of that class watching the movie.
 Sometimes the movies were good, more often they were bad, but they always lead to great discussions afterwards.
-I have patterned our homeschool reading lessons after the same model.
-I assign my kids books, we discuss them, and then watch the movie.
+I have patterned our homeschool reading lessons after the same model, a book and a movie (you’ll see that hashtag all over my Instagram feed).
+I assign my kids books, wediscuss them, and then watch the movie.
 It has become a cherished family tradition.

-I’ll also never assign it to my kids as a book and a movie because I personally believe vampires are evil and should be staked.
+I’ll also never assign Twilight to my kids as a book and a movie because I personally believe vampires are evil and should be staked.
 Not portrayed as creatures to be pitied

 But that’s a different discussion

 So here goes broken down by grade level.
 I’ve linked to our relevant movie nights if we’ve already read those books.
 I’m also updating as I think of/learn of more movies (I’m updating it for the first time 8 months later and it’s doubling in size).